modular/modular/KGEN/docs/public/programming-manual.md

     def __add__(self, rhs: MyString) -> MyString: ...
 ```

-This simple type is a pointer to a "null terminated" string data allocated with
+This simple type is a pointer to a "null-terminated" string data allocated with
 malloc, using old-school C APIs for clarity.
-It implements the `__copyinit__`
+It implements the `__copyinit__`,
 which maintains the invariant that each instance of MyString owns their
 underlying pointer and frees it on destruction.
 This implementation builds on
 tricks we’ve seen above, and implements a `__moveinit__` constructor, which
 allows it to completely eliminate temporary copies in some common cases.
 You
 can see this behavior in this code sequence:

 ```mojo